Many-Server Queueing Systems with Heterogeneous Strategic Servers in Heavy Traffic: A Generalized Random Routing Policy in the Purely Quality-Driven Regime

-In this section we address the following two questions: Given a service rate distribution $F$, which limiting fairness processes are attainable?
-How should one design a routing policy to attain a specified fairness process?
-In Theorem~\ref{thm:specialpolicies}, we have seen that for $1/2\leq \alpha <1$, the limiting fairness process can be quite general and even measures with a mass concentrating at certain service rate values are attainable.
+In this section, we address the following two questions: (i) Given a service rate distribution $F$, which limiting fairness processes are attainable in a purely quality-driven regime? (ii) How should one design a routing policy to attain a specified fairness process?
+In Proposition~\ref{thm:specialpolicies}, we have seen that for $1/2\leq \alpha <1$, the limiting fairness process can be quite general and even measures with a mass concentrating at a certain service rate are attainable.
 However, when $\alpha=1$, the dynamics differ substantially.
 To understand this difference, consider any $\AAA\in\cB(\RR_+)$ with $F(\AAA)>0$.
-The number of agents with service rates in the set $\AAA$ scales with $n$ and Theorem~\ref{thm:system_convergence} implies that the total idleness observed in the system scales with $n^\alpha$.
-Hence, when $\alpha<1$, it is possible for all the idleness to concentrate on the agents of set $\AAA$ for $n$ large enough.
-As a result, it is possible to have point masses in the limiting fairness measures as seen in Theorem~\ref{thm:specialpolicies}.
-On the other hand, when $\alpha=1$, i.e., in a purely quality driven regime, both the total idleness and the number of agents in $\AAA$ scale with $n$, and the number of agents in $\AAA$ can potentially be less than the total idleness experienced in the system for any $n$.
-As we always need to have the total idleness experienced by the agents in set $\AAA$ less than the number of agents in that set, we can quickly calculated for any $n\in \NN$ and $T>0$,
+The number of agents with service rates in set $\AAA$ scales with $n$ and Theorem~\ref{thm:system_convergence} implies that the total idleness observed in the system scales with $n^\alpha$.
+Hence, when $\alpha<1$, it is possible for all the idleness to concentrate on the agents of set $\AAA$ for $n$ large enough and have point masses in the limiting fairness measures as seen in Proposition~\ref{thm:specialpolicies}.
+On the other hand, when $\alpha=1$, both the total idleness and the number of agents in $\AAA$ scale with $n$, and the number of agents in $\AAA$ can potentially be less than the total idleness experienced in the system for any $n$.
+As we always need to have the total proportional idleness experienced by the agents in set $\AAA$ less than the number of agents in that set, for any $n\in \NN$ and $T>0$,

-When $1/2\leq \alpha<1$, Theorem~\ref{thm:system_convergence} implies that the right-hand side diverges to infinity as $n\to\infty$, and hence, \eqref{eq:boundnumberservers} does not pose any restriction on the limiting fairness measure.
-However, when $\alpha=1$, taking the limit and replacing from \eqref{eq:stationary_idle_length}, we get the following necessary condition for any probability measure to be the stationary limiting fairness measure under a routing policy. \begin{theorem} In the purely quality-driven regime, a necessary condition for a probability measure $\eta$ to be the stationary limiting fairness measure under some routing policy is the
+When $1/2\leq \alpha<1$, Theorem~\ref{thm:system_convergence} implies that the right-hand side diverges to infinity as $n\to\infty$, and hence, \eqref{eq:boundnumberservers} does not pose any restrictions on the limiting fairness measure.
+However, when $\alpha=1$, taking the limit and replacing from \eqref{eq:stationary_idle_length}, we get the following necessary condition for any probability measure to be the stationary limiting fairness measure under a routing policy. \begin{proposition} In the purely quality-driven regime, a necessary condition for a probability measure $\eta_{1,\infty}^\pi$ to be the stationary limiting fairness measure under a routing policy $\pi$ is